How to Prepare for a Tech Conference Like a Pro

 Another way to create awareness for your business is to launch Facebook ads targeted at people who are interested in WebSummit.
 Think of something you can offer your web visitors – whether it’s more information about your product or access to the beta version – and promote that idea among people who are into digital transformation.
 At the ad’s landing page, have a form to set up a meeting with you during the WebSummit.

-Leaflets are more of a POS material, but you have to prepare it beforehand as well.
+Leaflets are more of a POS material, but you have to prepare them beforehand as well.

 In case you don’t have a working product yet, consider creating a presentation (whether simple slides with information or fully automated) to have on your computer that describes your idea.